bagder/uncurled/getting-started.md

 ## Attracting developers and a community

-There is only one main and foolproof way to attract user (who then might become contributors and developers): make an open source project that is attractive and compelling.
+There is only one main and foolproof way to attract user (who then might become contributors and developers): make an Open Source project that is attractive and compelling.
 Make a product people want and do it in a project that makes contibutors want to come and to stay around and help out.